chriswongwk/citrixahv/installxd/installxd.rst

 Select all components (Delivery Controller, Studio, Director, License Server, and StoreFront) and click **Next**.

+The Delivery Controller service is the core component of a XenDesktop deployment, providing connection brokering and provisioning capabilities.
+Citrix Studio is the management UI, this role can also be installed on standalone systems for remote management.
+Citrix Director provides monitoring for the deployment.
+Citrix StoreFront provides the web front end of the connection broker and is responsible for delivering a consistent experience to users across endpoints, StoreFront can also be responsible for authenticating users against AD.
+See the :ref:`glossary` for additional details about each role.

 .. figure:: images/installxd6.png

 Select all features (Microsoft SWL Server 2014 Express, Windows Remote Assistance) and click **Next**.

+In a production deployment you would use an external, highly available SQL Server instance to provide databases for site, monitoring, and logging operations.
+The XenDesktop installer provides a SQL Server Express instance for simple testing and POC purposes.

 .. figure:: images/installxd7.png